padogrid/bundle-hazelcast-4n5-app-kryo_codegen/README.md

 ```

-### 2. Generate Avro classes using the Avro schema files.
+### 2. Generate Avro classes using the Avro schema files

 ```bash
 mvn package
 ```

-The above Maven command generates the corresponding Java classes as follows.
+The above Maven command generates the corresponding Java classes as follows

 ```console
 src/main